9 November 2022

 How we inspected this service

-We reviewed information sent to us by the provider remotely prior to attending the site to reduce the time spent on site in line with our Covid- 19 inspecting guidance.
-We spoke with the managing director, clinical director, registered manager, one of the consultants, head of operations and administrative staff.
+We spoke with the managing director, clinical director, registered manager, one of the consultants, administration manager and administrative staff.
 We looked at records related to patient assessments and the provision of care and treatment.
 We also reviewed documentation related to the management of the service.
-We reviewed patient feedback provided to a third party.
+We reviewed patient feedback.

 To get to the heart of patients’ experiences of care and treatment, we asked the following three questions: